wri/Aqueduct30Docker/readme.md

 `mkdir /volumes/repos` (might already exist)
 `git clone https://github.com/<Replace with your Github username>/Aqueduct30Docker.git /volumes/repos/Aqueduct30Docker/`

+1. Create a TMUX session before spinning up your Jupyter Notebook server
+Although this is an extra step, it will allow you to have multiple windows open and allows you to detach and attac in case you lose a connection. `tmux new -s aqueducttmux`.

+1. Split your session window into two panes using `crtl-b "`.
+The way TMUX works is that you press `crtl+b`, release it and then press `"`. [more info on TMUX](https://www.youtube.com/watch?v=BHhA_ZKjyxo&t=213s)

 1. Launch a Jupyter Notebook server
 `jupyter notebook --no-browser --ip=0.0.0.0 --allow-root --notebook-dir= /volumes/repos/Aqueduct30Docker/`